Welcome! We're happy you're here.

 Towards the Oneness of Humanity

 In neighborhoods across Palo Alto - and all over the world - Bahá'ís are learning to bring a vision of the oneness of humanity into reality.
-Whether it's a local service project, classes for the spiritual empowerment of children and youth, or devotional gatherings to find inspiration, we welcome every citizen to participate together in building a more united city.
+Whether it's a local service project, classes for the spiritual empowerment of children and youth, or devotional gatherings to find inspiration, we welcome every individual to participate together in building a more united city.

 Below are the core activities that our community is focused on.
 Reach out any time to get involved!